 Seminar presenter Tracy Sklenar explains a jump sequence as handlers and dogs get warmed up

 More Agility Seminar Tips:

 #1.
 Prepare!
 Pack a comfortable, portable chair and bring a notebook.
-Bug spray, sunscreen, water are usually must-haves.
+Bug spray, sunscreen, and water are usually must-haves.
 Make sure your dog’s treats are prepared and your toy bag is packed!

 #2.
 Is your dog comfortable in his crate?
 Practice this at home well before you go.
 You will get so much more out of your seminar if your dog can settle in a crate.
-Walking courses while your dog is upset and stressed in his crate will certainly make it harder to learn and get the most out of your time at your seminar.
+Walking courses while your dog is upset and stressed in his crate will certainly make it harder for you to learn and get the most out of your time at your seminar.

 #3.
 Charge your cell / camera batteries and ask your neighbor at the seminar to film your dog’s runs.
 Chances are they will ask you to do the same! *Some instructors do not allow filming of verbal feedback they give.
 Please ask first if you are not clear.

 #4.
 Read the fine print!
 The guidelines that will be emailed to you should be detailed re: directions to the site, local hotel information if need be, and particulars about the site.
 For example, lunch arrangements for attendees have been handled differently at every seminar I’ve ever gone to.
-It is not uncommon for agility seminars to be held in horse barns and other slightly out of the way places.
+It is not uncommon for agility seminars to be held in horse barns and other out of the way places.